 Face-to-face and team working will eclipse computer interaction in the office

 Computer-based working will increasingly be undertaken in remote locations (e.g. home or satellite offices)

 Work style will increasingly reflect personality types rather than culture (as organisations become more multicultural and multinational)

 Organisations will encourage diversity in work styles in order to get the best out of any team collaboration

-- In successful organizations, greater ownership and personalisation of space will create group identity and trust
+In successful organisations, greater ownership and personalisation of space will create a group identity and trust

-- Attention will be recognised as the single most limiting resource of an organisation
+Attention will be recognised as the single most limiting resources of an organisation

-- Facilities managers will be ’gardeners’ rather than ’architects’ ensuring that the elusive quality of engagement is continuously nurtured in the office environment.
+Facilities Managers will be ’gardeners’ rather than ’architects’ ensuring that the elusive quality of engagement is continuously nutured in the office environment.